-Hello and welcome to another edition of RetRollSpective, where I reflect on the history of marble athletes that have been featured in the Marble League.
+Hello and welcome to another RetRollSpective, where I reflect on the history of marble athletes.
 This time, we’re going out of this world to take a look at Team Galactic, a team that originated in the inaugural season of the Marble League.
 Let’s blast off and discover what this team is made of!

 The team ultimately complied to this demand and, just days before the opening ceremony, made a slight change to their name, adopting their new identity, “Team Galactic”.
 As it turns out, this name is also used by a villainous group in one of the Pokémon games; however, GAME FREAK has never expressed an issue with it.
 In fact, rumors about a promotional event between the two groups were spread through the marble world, but both parties have expressed that no such event is planned to take place.